seabeya/tech-stack/go/README.md

 >   > ```

 > [!NOTE]
 > Using pointers in Go can greatly improve performance by reducing memory usage and increasing speed, as they allow large data structures to be passed to functions without being copied.
-This efficiency comes from directly referencing memory addresses, which avoids the overhead of duplicating data.
->
-> However, pointers add complexity and can lead to memory-related bugs if not used carefully.

 <p align="right">
     <a href="#go">back to top ⬆</a>